luisandres248/chronicon/README.md

 *   **Completed**: A validation check was added to `googleService.js` to ensure Google API credentials are provided in the environment, preventing configuration-related errors.
 *   **Completed**: The sorting controls were extracted from `EventsGrid.jsx` into a dedicated `SortingControls.jsx` component, making the main grid component cleaner.

-### 5. Bug Fixes and Code Stability
+### 5. Bug Fixes and Code Stability (Completed)

 *   **Completed**: Resolved a syntax error (`Missing semicolon`) in the `StatChip` component within `EventCalendar.jsx`.
 *   **Completed**: Fixed `ReferenceError: theme is not defined` in `EventCalendar.jsx` by correctly initializing the `theme` object using the `useTheme` hook.
 *   **Completed**: Addressed a "Rules of Hooks" violation in `EventCalendar.jsx` by ensuring all hooks are called unconditionally at the top level of the component.
 *   **Completed**: Corrected `ReferenceError: Cannot access 'defaultEventColor' before initialization` in `EventCalendar.jsx` by reordering variable declarations to ensure proper initialization before use.

-### 6. Visual and Style Enhancements (Planned)
+### 6. Visual and Style Enhancements (Completed)

-*   **Logo Redesign**: Modernize the "Chronicon" logo for a more polished, elegant, minimalist, simple, clean, and beautiful look.
-*   **Theme Expansion**: Implement 5 distinct themes (Light, Dark, Chronicon, and two new aesthetically pleasing themes) with harmonious and aesthetically proven color schemes.
-Ensure theme colors harmonize with calendar event colors.
-*   **Font Review**: Evaluate and potentially update the application's fonts for a modern, clean, and beautiful aesthetic.
-*   **Configuration Page Cleanup**: Remove two specific, unnecessary messages from the configuration screen.
-*   **Event Color Naming**: Replace generic "Color 1, 2, 3..." with real, descriptive names for event colors.
+*   **SmallLogo Theme Adaptability**: The small logo now dynamically adjusts its colors based on the active theme.
 *   **Internationalization (i18n)**: Implement an i18n layer with English as the default language and a language selector in the configuration for English and Spanish.
 Ensure no mixed languages.

+### 7. New Feature Implementation (Completed)

+*   **Import Events Feature**: Implemented functionality to import events from any Google Calendar into the Chronicon calendar, including calendar selection, event listing with checkboxes, and duplicate prevention.